ibm-cloud-docs/apps/create-deploy-cli.md

 ## Creating an app from your own code
 {: #byoc-cli}

 This option can be used if you already have an existing codebase and want to generate deployment and cloud enablement assets for a single microservice or web app by using the [**ibmcloud dev enable**](/docs/cli?topic=cloud-cli-idt-cli#enable) command.
-This command is in Beta, and not all languages or app structures are supported.
+This command is in beta, and not all languages or app structures are supported.
 Complete the following steps to use this function with a sample repository.

 1. Log in to {{site.data.keyword.cloud_notm}} by running the **ibmcloud login** command, and then target an org and space.
 2. Clone the [Hello World sample app](https://github.com/IBM-Cloud/node-helloworld){: external} by running the following command in the directory of your choice.